fuzzylogicxx/fuzzylogic/posts/safari-is-getting-web-push-on-the-webventures-blog.md

 draft: false

 ---
 Roderick E.J.H.
-Gadellaa, author of the Webventures blog writes that at their June 2022 Worldwide Developers Conference (WWDC) Apple announced that it will bring Web Push to Safari, including iOS Safari.
+Gadellaa, author of the Webventures blog writes that at their June 2022 Worldwide Developers Conference (WWDC) Apple announced that it will bring Web Push (web-based push notifications) to Safari, including iOS Safari.

 > MacOS is going to get it first and iOS will receive it in a later iOS 16.x update, sometime in 2023.

 This could be a big deal, because…

+> The lack of the web being able to do push notifications on iOS is probably the biggest reason why web developers see a potential project end up being built as a native app instead of a web app

+…and…

 > Web Push on iOS will change the “we need to build a native app” decision.